CelineKaslin/CV/README.md

 BA in general Philosophy<br/>
 MA in Ancien Philosophy (Ancien Greek Philosophy oriented.
 Dissertation made on *The Symposium* from Plato)

+## Other training ##

+All have been made in 2018 :

+- *Learn Ruby* on www.codeacademy.com
+- *Learn Python Programming Masterclass* on www.udemy.com
+- *Python pour debutants : Le guide complet* on www.udemy.com

 ## what I achieved (other than code project) ##